Chances are you’re making at least one of these invoicing mistakes. The good news? Once you’re aware of them, they’re easy to avoid or fix!

 Mistake #6: Not Restating Terms

-It’s important to specify terms and provide a detailed breakdown of services and costs to avoid scope creep that can occur with any project.
+It’s important to specify terms and provide a detailed breakdown of services and costs to avoid scope creep with any project.

-It’s also crucial to restate these terms and specify what services you provided when you invoice.
+It’s also crucial to restate these terms and specify what services you did provide when you’re sending invoices.
 Why?
-So you can protect yourself from this scope creep.
+So you can protect yourself from scope creep.

 Clients can sometimes make more demands on your time by requesting extra revisions and changes after you’ve invoiced.
-Restating the terms protects you from this behaviour.
+Restating the terms protects you from this behavior and reduces the risk of unclear terms.

-You’ve sent that invoice.
-Three weeks have passed and still, no payment.
+You sent an invoice, three weeks have passed, and still, no payment.
 Have you followed up?

-Some clients forget to pay because they’re busy, and others wait until you badger them (yes, these clients exist).
+Some clients forget to pay because they’re busy.
+Some clients will wait until the exact due date to pay, and others wait until you badger them (yes, these clients exist).
 In either case, following up solves problems of late payment.

-If you’re someone who dislikes following-up and would rather take the personal element out of it, FreshBooks lets you automatically send customized reminders, so you never feel awkward about following up, again.
+If you’re someone who dislikes following up and would rather take the personal element out of it, FreshBooks lets you automatically send customized late payment reminders, so you never feel awkward about following up.
+On top of automated reminders, you can also set and automate late fees in FreshBooks, so keeping track of misbehaving clients and unpaid invoices is just a little easier.

-The client’s received your invoice, but there’s one problem: they have no idea how to pay you.
+A client has received your invoice, but there’s one problem: They have no idea how to pay you.
 Sound familiar?
 You need to let your client know how to pay you, whether it’s via a bank transfer or through online payments platforms such as Stripe.
+Offering multiple payment options to your clients is an easy way to avoid common billing errors, late payments, and ensure you’re paid don’t time more often than not.

-Even if you have specified the payment method, ask yourself, “Have I made it easy for my client to pay me?”
-If the ability to pay isn’t one click away, you should consider changing this.
+Even if you specify the payment method, ask yourself, “Have I made it easy for clients to pay me?”
+If the ability to pay isn’t one click away, you should consider fixing it.
+If you are still using paper-based invoicing, then get used to waiting for payment.

-FreshBooks solves this problem by accepting credit card payments from Visa, Mastercard and Amex.
+FreshBooks provides multiple payment options by accepting credit card payments, Apple Pay, bank transfers, Paypal, and Stripe.
 Not only is it convenient for the client, but it speeds up payment.

 No one likes surprise costs, and your customers are no different.
-If you need to do extra work that extends beyond the agreement, speak to your client before invoicing.
+If you need to do extra work that extends beyond the agreement, speak to your client before doing that work and especially before invoicing for it.

 Mistake #10: Sending an Invoice That Includes Errors

 I’m sure you’ve made at least one of these mistakes, especially when creating invoices in Excel.
-The solution is to proofread your invoices before sending them to prevent constant back and forth emails.
+The solution is to proofread your invoices for spelling errors and all other errors before sending them. this can prevent constant back and forth emails that further delay payment.

 Alternatively, upgrade to an automated online invoicing system.
-FreshBooks updates the invoice number as you create invoices and lets you preview invoices before sending them.
+FreshBooks lets you customize your invoices with your brand and colors, will update the invoice number as you create invoices, and lets you preview invoices before sending them.

 Aside from these features and benefits, and the others mentioned in the post, FreshBooks Invoicing helps you: